sureshtumu/retirement-corpus-calculator/README.md

 **Auto-linked freed money.** Each year-slider category (Education Loan, Child Education & Marriage, House EMI, Vehicle) owns a "Freed when … ends" savings tranche: its start age always equals the loan's end, its % mirrors the loan's.
 Shorten the loan and the corpus responds instantly.
 Edit the tranche's % to redirect less than 100%; Remove it to spend the freed money; Restore re-links.

 **Post-retirement buckets (the Indian reality).** At retirement the corpus deploys into three buckets: **Annuity** (share 0–60%, rate 5.5–9%) whose principal is *locked for life* — it pays a level income and passes to the nominee, shown separately in the verdict; **FD/Liquid** (rate 5.5–12%); and **Equity/MF** (the remainder, rate 6–25%).
-Withdrawals follow the bucket strategy — FD first, equity last; surplus income parks back into FD. **The Magic Number is found by search**: the smallest corpus that survives to the plan-until age under this same policy, after pension/rent income.
+Each retirement year is funded from the FD/liquid bucket, which is then topped back up to the **cash cover** level (0–7 years of expenses, default 3) by selling equity — so ready cash is always on hand while the rest keeps compounding.
+Surplus income parks back into FD. **The Magic Number is found by search**: the smallest corpus that survives to the plan-until age under this same policy, after pension/rent income.

 **Retirement income streams.** Pension, rent, royalties: ₹/month at retirement, from/till ages, and an "inflates?" flag (rent yes, fixed annuity/pension no).
 These reduce the magic number directly; if income fully covers expenses, the verdict says so.